Policy and Procedure Name:

 2.

-The minimum award for each eye is twenty-five percent loss of
+The minimum award for each eye is 25% loss of uncorrected vision.
+Although

 3. The percentage